 Family and Friends Wicked Weekend

 Join us for a Wicked Weekend in Salem!
-The 2014 Family and Friends Weekend will be held on Saturday, October 4–Sunday, October 5, with the main festivities taking place on Sunday, October 5.
+The 2014 Family and Friends Weekend will be held on Saturday, October 4–Sunday, October 5, with most festivities occurring on Sunday, October 5.

-A brochure describing the weekend activities will be mailed home to families in early September.
-Highlights of the weekend include tours of our new Gassett Fitness Center, Library and Learning Commons, home games featuring our women's soccer team and the field hockey team, plus the traditional Family and Friends Carnival and the Wicked Good Barbeque!
-There is a wide variety of events planned for all ages, families of first year students and families of upperclass students.
+A brochure describing the weekend activities was mailed home to families in early September.
+Highlights of the weekend include tours of our new Gassett Fitness Center, Library and Learning Commons, home games featuring our women's soccer team and the field hockey team, plus the traditional Family and Friends Carnival and the Wicked Good Cookout!
+There is a wide variety of events planned for all ages, families of first year students and families of upper-class students.

 Family and Friends Weekend 2014